happyputi/BDF-manual-en-new/source/guide/SCF.rst

 Improve the accuracy of the integration grid of Kohn-Sham calculations
 -------------------------------------------------

-Although BDF defines default integration lattice points for different functionals according to the accuracy requirements (e.g., Meta-GGA functionals have high requirements for integration lattice, BDF uses fine grid points by default), Users may also want to adjust the points grid.
-The integral lattice points of the Kohn-Sham functional can be defined in the input of the SCF module by the Grid keyword, the valid value of Grid is Ultra coarse, There are 5 "Coarse", "medium", "fine", "Ultra fine", etc., from "Ultra coarse" to "Ultra fine", and the numerical integration accuracy is increased sequentially.
+Although BDF defines default integration grid points for different functionals according to the accuracy requirements (e.g., Meta-GGA functionals have high requirements for integration grid, BDF uses fine grid points by default), Users may also want to adjust the grid.
+The integral grid points of the Kohn-Sham functional can be defined in the input of the SCF module by the Grid keyword.
+There are 5 "Coarse", "medium", "fine", "Ultra fine", etc., from "Ultra coarse" to "Ultra fine", and the numerical integration accuracy is increased sequentially.

 Example: M062X calculation of the :math:'\ce{H2O}' molecule.
-This functional is a hybrid Meta-GGA type functional, which requires dense integration grid points, so the input uses a mix of advanced input and concise input modes, as follows:
+This functional is a hybrid Meta-GGA type functional, which requires dense integration grid points, so the input uses a mix of advanced input and easy input modes, as follows:

 .. code-block:: bdf